prasunroyy/prasunroyy/README.md

 # 🎇About Me:
- Hi, I'm Prasun, a passionate software developer from india.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+ Hi, I'm Prasun, a passionate software developer from India.
+My passion for software lies in dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.<br>
  ## Work Experience
  ### Fidessa Trading Platform.
 (ION Group)
 * This is a high-frequency trading application that is used to trade instruments and derivatives.
-* Responsible for the development and maintenance of the frontend and the gateway components.
+* Responsible for the development and maintenance of the front end and the gateway components.
 <br>**Tech Stack** - Angular 8, NodeJS, TypeScript, Jest, C++.

 ### Human Resource Portal (NRI Financial Technologies)